benikm91/scala-grad/README.md

 - Train a linear regression (see [Code](showcases/machinelearning/src/scalagrad/showcase/linearregression/LinearRegression.scala))
 - Use higher-order gradients for the newton method (see [Code](showcases/machinelearning/src/scalagrad/showcase/linearregression/newtonmethod/NewtonMethod.scala))
 - Sample a bayesian linear model with the Metropolis-adjusted Langevin algorithm (MALA) sampler as well as the Hamiltonian Monte Carlo sampler (see [Code](showcases/probabilisticprogramming/src/scalagrad/showcase/probabilisticprogramming/UseCase1b.scala))

+## Citation

+When citing the repository please use:

+When citing the original [master thesis](TODO) giving birth to ScalaGrad please use.